mathjax/MathJax/docs/html/_sources/api/elementjax.txt

 .. describe:: inputJax

-    A reference to the input jax that created the element.
-(In the future, this will be changed to the name of the input jax.)
+    The name of the input jax that created the element.

 .. describe:: outputJax

-    A reference to the output jax that has processed this element.
-(In the future, this will be changed to the name of the output jax.)
+    The name of the output jax that has processed this element.

 .. describe:: inputID